jocelynchengyang/correlationAnalysis/README.md

 - Check that row 0 contains headers
 - Ensure data starts at row 1 (after header)

-## Modifying the Script

-The script is designed to be flexible.
-Key sections:

 **Line 143-158**: Define which measurements to analyze
 ```python